-Great emphasis should be given to the fact that this course is operated in close collaboration with the University of Wales Dental Hospital Trust, which will deliver, assess and be responsible for one third of the course.
-As a Dental technology undergraduate you will work with trainee dentists and consultants in the second and third years of the course.
+This course is operated in close collaboration with the University of Wales Dental Hospital Trust, which will deliver, assess and be responsible for one third of the course.
+As a dental technology undergraduate you will work with trainee dentists and consultants in the second and third years of the course.

 - Introductory techniques